wagtail/wagtail/.github/ISSUE_TEMPLATE.md

 ### Technical details

-* Python version:
+* Python version: Run `python --version`.
-* Django version:
+* Django version: Look in your requirements.txt, or run `pip list | grep -i django`.
-* Wagtail version:
+* Wagtail version: Hover over the Wagtail bird in the admin, or look in the Settings menu, look in your requirements.txt, or run `pip list | grep -i wagtail`.
-* Browser version:
+* Browser version: You can use http://www.whatsmybrowser.org/ to find this out.